programmfabrik/easydb-documentation/content/sysadmin/backupandrestore/_index.en.md

 Backup the directory that you specified for the data store during the [installation](../installation).
 There we use `/srv/easydb/` as an example (in the placeholder `$BASEDIR`).

-This includes everything (e.g. `config/`, assets in `eas/`, sql in `pgsql/`) except the login information for the download of the easydb software.
+This includes everything (e.g. `config/`, your assets in `eas/`, data model in `easydb-server/var/schema/`) except the login information for the download of the easydb software.
 It is typically stored into `/root/.docker/` but you can also always get this information from us.

 If you splitted the storage into several mount points, which is not unusal, then backup all of them, of course.

-You do not have to but should exclude the directory `elasticsearch/var/` and - if you backup the databases as recommended below - exclude `pgsql/var/`.
+To save space you could exclude the directory `elasticsearch/var/` and - if you backup the databases as recommended below - also exclude `pgsql/var/`.

-This means you have saved everything, including your assets.

 But the metadata information needs special care - it is stored in SQL databases, which could change even during the backup process.